openbroadcaster/drupal-broadcast-media/README.md

 Drupal 7.0 Broadcast Media Modules and Theme template to display API metadata

-__Note This is coming to EOL.
-Support to be replaced with generic API embed code maintaining and increasing these plugins' functionality.
-HELP WANTED if anyone wishes to take over or maintain this repo for DRUPAL 8.0 development__
+__Note This is coming to EOL__ Support to be replaced with [API embed code](https://support.openbroadcaster.com/embed-code-snippets) maintaining and increasing these plugins' functionality.

+__HELP WANTED__ if anyone wishes to take over or maintain this repo for DRUPAL 8.0 development.

 ## API Bridge